My Story; The birth of Too Loud

 I had just purchased some of the coffee shops finest flowers; I then began to proceed in the ritual of building a spliff (building being the street terminology for rolling your own)

 I searched my pockets for some papers, damn!
 I had run out.
 Across the bar sat and an elderly gentle man enjoying his roll up, in which I noticed was a tanned colour rather than the white I was used to seeing in the UK.

-The paper he handed me was of a light brown colour and a lot thinner than the usual blues I used.
+The papers he handed me was of a light brown colour and a lot thinner than the usual blues I used.

-I asked if I could look at the packet, as the paper intrigued me.
+I asked if I could look at the packet, as the papers intrigued me.

 This lightly tanned paper was in packaging of a similar hue, on the front flap read in big red and bold writing Raw!